James-Ansley/cowsay/README.md

                 ||     ||
 ```

-The arguments for these functions are:
+The parameters for these functions are:

 - `message` – a string to wrap in the text bubble
 - `cow='default'` – the name of the cow (valid names from `list_cows`)
 - `preset=None` – the original cowsay presets: `-bggpstwy`
 - `eyes=Option.eyes` – A custom eye string
 - `tongue=Option.tongue` – A custom tongue string
 - `width=40` – The width of the text bubble
 - `wrap_text=True` – Whether text should be wrapped in the bubble
 - `cowfile=None` – A custom string representing a cow